Correcting Common Form 990 Errors: Identifying Audit Triggers and Remedying Prior Year Filings

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide advisers to nonprofit and exempt organizations with a practical guide to identifying, avoiding, and correcting the most common and complex errors in completing Form 990 and Form 990-PF.
+This course will provide advisers to nonprofit and exempt organizations with a practical guide to identifying, avoiding, and correcting the most common and complex errors in completing Form 990 and Form 990-PF.
 The panel will focus on the mechanics of tax reporting, offer concrete examples of corrective entries for prior year errors, discuss recent IRS guidance on Form 990 filing deficiencies, and detail obtaining relief from IRS sanctions.

 - Administrative or "housekeeping" errors that present audit risks for exempt organizations